 Other clauses and expressions can appear in between.
 Statements can span lines, and all whitespace is equivalent.
-SQL is case-insensitive, except for character strings, and identifiers written inside double-quotation marks.
+SQL is case-insensitive, except for string values, and identifiers written inside double-quotation marks.

 You can annotate your code with comments, which will be ignored by the system.
 Both line and block comments are supported: